BinaryRepublic/triangl-tracking-ingestion-service/README.md

 It starts in a second [kotlin coroutine](https://kotlinlang.org/docs/reference/coroutines-overview.html) and then checks every 5 seconds if there are some locations to compute.

 The computation currently works based on the RSSI (Received Signal Strength Indication).
 The location of the TrackedDevice is currently the location of the nearest router that tracked him.
+Lateration is currently still work in Progress.

 ## Tools used
 - Objectify